mathesar-foundation/mathesar-wiki/team/worklogs/mukesh.md

 - Write up project for Installation Improvement
 - Send out an email for solutions to simplify install.

-## 2023-07-07
+## 2023-07-11

-- Filter out the installation solutions specific for the targeted groups
+- Started writing email for the potential solution for simplifying Installation.
+Couln't complete before the meeting
-- Sync with Brent
+- Attend Installation IV meeting
-- Core Team event
+- Sync call with Rajat to discuss Internationalization implementation in Django templates.

 ## 2023-07-10